 To receive payments you’ll need to register for Pay a Contact but you don’t need to register to send payments.

-Sending payments is easy, but you can only send money to someone who has already registered for the service with their participating bank.
-If you’re sending money to a new contact, we’ll take you through a security validation call.
+Sending payments is easy, but you can only send money to someone who has already registered for the PayM service with their participating bank.
+If you’re sending money to a new contact, as an additional security check, we’ll ask you to enter your password.

-It’s easy to send money using the Lloyds Bank Mobile Banking app.
+It’s easy to send money using the Mobile Banking app.
 Simply follow these steps:

 If you want friends and family to be able to pay you using just your mobile number, you need to register first.
 All you have to do is log on using the Mobile Banking app and follow these steps:

-2. Select Pay a Contact settings and then press Register.
+2. Select Pay a Contact settings and then tap Register.

-3. Select the mobile number you want to use and then press Continue.
+3. Select the mobile number you want to use and tap Continue.